 Motorcyclists who love beautiful views of water as they ride will definitely find lots of roads to love in Michigan.
 This state boasts scenic coastlines on four of the five Great Lakes and almost half of Michigan is made up of water.
-In fact, the Badger State has more coastline than any other state in the nation, except for Alaska.
+In fact, the Wolverine State has more coastline than any other state in the nation, except for Alaska.
 Although Michigan’s Lower Peninsula area is home to big cities and industries, its Upper Peninsula area is largely undeveloped and forested.

 Michigan is home to one of the most popular motorcycle roads in the nation.
 Its route 119, which is also known as the Tunnel of Trees Road, is a 22-mile, narrow, twisty ride through a dense canopy of leaves.
 In addition, the Tunnel of Trees offers occasional peaks of the Lake Michigan shoreline and is simply stunning during the autumn when the leaves are changing colors.
 Riders should take care on this road as it does have some very tight curves and switchbacks, and there are areas where sand and rocks may be in the turns.
 To get to the Tunnel of Trees Road, which is located about 35 miles from Mackinac Island, motorcyclists need to take Route 119 north out Harbor Springs.
 This road will skim Lake Michigan’s shoreline all the way to its end in Cross Village.